 They’d met Lyle at a cocktail party given by the first literary seminar Karen had attended in the middle of a very late-midlife crisis.
 She’d get up early in the condo share and leave Dale in bed, bike downtown, and attend dozens of speeches and panels.
 In the evening, there were parties and buffets (the registration fees were steep), and they’d dress in country club casual and Dale would hang back and watch Karen approach the featured authors, and soon he’d see her from across a brick patio laughing, holding a wine glass up to her shoulder and turning it.
 She loved books and she loved the attention of men, yet an intelligent woman who wrote and cared about literature easily animated her, too.

 And yes, Karen had blossomed a little.
 Dale was full of admiration as he looked around the venue, the Eastern European cater waiters so hot.
 He would not phrase this as Lyle might, even though they were both gay.
 Lyle would have called them delicious and delectable, scrumptious, and Lyle indeed had done so later when they were all sitting together in his pretty wood-frame house and it was just the three of them and Karen had come suddenly, nuttily alive, completely snockered as Lyle camped.
 That was the exact conversational style Karen had responded so happily to.
 (Dale wondered if Karen would almost have preferred Dale vamp it up every once in a while.)
 But during the days while Karen was out, Dale would jack off thinking of the Eastern Europeans and some of the out men he saw holding hands or mincing on Duval Street.
-And some of the younger, sissier ones were suddenly gorgeous, and this was Dale’s own renaissance.

 He had thought of men and boys his whole life, but down here was suddenly able to imagine using the word beauty for a male, not just for a little boy wheeling about in the living room for his mother and her guests.
 He liked the ones just leaving their boyhoods.
 He liked looking at their mouths, the curved-up corners where the upper lip overlapped in delicate flap-like fashion, just so, just slightly protuberant, the lower lip.
 He liked a little femininity but not always.
 He liked all of this with broad shoulders, raw flared hips and a big prominent ass.
 And he was afraid of these boys and shy around them as young Karen had been around boys when he’d first met her, even though she was four years older than Dale.